Quarantine and Isolation

 What is the difference between quarantine and isolation?

 Quarantine is for people who are not currently sick but were likely exposed to COVID-19 from a COVID-19 positive individual.
 People in quarantine may or may not be infectious.
-Per CDC recommendations, the exposed individual need to self-quarantine for 14 days from the last date of close contact with a positive case.
-The individual should *stay home, stay away from others and monitor for symptoms.
+Per CDC recommendations, the exposed individual needs to quarantine, which includes staying home*, staying away from others, and monitoring for symptoms.
+If they do not have symptoms, they can be released from quarantine after 7 days with a negative test result.
+The test must be collected after day 5 of quarantine.

 Isolation is for people who have tested positive for COVID-19.
 People who are in isolation should separate themselves from others living with them by staying in a specific “sick room” or area and using a separate bathroom if possible.
 They are required to stay home* and away from others until they meet release guidelines.